About This Study Abroad Program

 - Athens: 4 days

-*Plus $195 registration fee.
-Includes group airfare arranged by Blyth Academy and an estimated $875 in airline and departure taxes, local taxes and fees.
+**Plus $195 registration fee.
+Includes group airfare arranged by Blyth Academy and an estimated $995 in airline and departure taxes, local taxes and fees.
 Please visit www.blythsummers.com/fees for an explanation of our departure taxes, fees, and surcharges, and when these fees will be invoiced.
-All itineraries, excursions, and dates are subject to change.
+All itineraries, excursions, dates, departure taxes, fees, and surcharges are subject to change.

 ***Please visit www.blythpoints.com for more details on funding your program through Aeroplan points.